slro/mflod/mflod/crypto/README.md

 a reference implementation.

 ### General Structure

+> The general structure documentation block is intended as a description of
+> the message packet creation logic.
+It should not be used on its own to
+> implement the message packet assembler.
+The block on [TODO: add link] ASN.1
+> structure is what to be used for actual implementation reference.

 In essence the message packet structure is very similar to a standard [hybrid cryptosystem scheme](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).
 The